Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 The risks posed by concomitant outbreaks include wolf deaths lasting over a longer period and spreading further geographically than previously known.
 The carcasses detected in the Bale Mountains showed that this combined outbreak lasted >220 days and affected 4 subpopulations, compared with previous records of single-pathogen outbreaks among Ethiopian wolves shown to last for 3 months (14,15,42,44) and affecting 1 (44), 2 (14,15,42) or 3 (42) subpopulations.
 The unprecedented duration of the event was likely because of the overlapping outbreaks starting at slightly different times, as indicated by the timing and location of carcasses and adjusted by estimations of time since death from postmortems or body remains.
 The reconstructed pathways of disease spread indicated 2 different geographic origins and directions of spread for the rabies and CDV outbreak.
 Those chains of transmission between subpopulations coincide with those observed in previous outbreaks, involving an initially quick transmission within packs because of social bonds and shared space within pack territories, followed by transmission to neighboring packs.
 The absence of observations or reports of CDV or rabies cases among domestic dogs or other carnivore species living within or in close vicinity of Ethiopia wolf territories supports the wolf-to-wolf transmission pathway and coincides with descriptions of previous outbreaks.
 Although whole-genome sequencing and phylogenetic analysis will ultimately infer transmission dynamics, our findings were supported by a rate of carcass detection and diagnoses that we had not previously found in any wild population affected by these viruses.

 Despite the large number of Ethiopian wolf deaths and disappearances during the concurrent outbreaks, declines of 53% and 60% in the 2 core subpopulations were comparable to death rates recorded during previous CDV outbreaks (43%–68% decline) (42) and slightly lower than most rabies outbreaks (49%–77% decline) (14,15,44).
 The implication that a combined outbreak might not be necessarily worse than a single-disease outbreak, however, is misleading; a degree of herd immunity existed in the population at the time of the outbreaks.
 Individually identifiable wolf carcasses that were tested for either disease (n = 6) had not been vaccinated against the disease for which they tested positive but had often been vaccinated against the other disease.
 More in-depth analyses would be needed to ascertain the effect of the previous vaccinations in the study population.
-Whereas rabies often causes overt clinical disease with an inherent zoonotic risk, the dynamics of the CDV can be difficult to understand without serosurveillance because the virus can circulate in wild populations subclinically.
+Whereas rabies often causes overt clinical disease with an inherent zoonotic risk, the dynamics of CDV can be difficult to understand without serosurveillance because the virus can circulate in wild populations subclinically.

 Population declines of the severity reported here highlight concern for any threatened species that exists in small populations such as the Ethiopian wolf.
 In the past, consecutive outbreaks of distemper and rabies led to the smallest population of this species becoming functionally extinct in Delanta (16).
 Ongoing oral vaccination of Ethiopian wolves against rabies have the potential to reduce risks of populations going extinct; it is a crucial intervention where rabies remains endemic in terrestrial carnivores in vast areas (45).
 Approaches to control rabies are relatively advanced and accessible because of the virus’s relevance to human and livestock health (46).
 Tools to control distemper in wildlife are less developed, because it generally does not infect humans and is therefore considered to be of lesser importance.
 Canine distemper vaccines have been available for decades but are rarely used in wildlife, and their efficacy is not well known, in part due to the complexity of CDV dynamics in natural ecosystems (18).
 A CDV vaccine is currently under trial (Ethiopian Wolf Conservation Programme, unpub. data).

 Knowledge of the age and sex composition in disease-related deaths can also help deduce disease dynamics and immunity (47) to investigate relative risks and fitness costs of infection in social species (26).
 By combining information from carcasses with our knowledge of Ethiopian wolf packs’ demography, this study provides insights into the effects of CDV in wildlife populations, a neglected area of research.
-Statistical analyses by the age and sex of carcasses would be questionable because a large proportion of the deceased animals were of unknown age or sex; however, assessing such data is valuable even though we know of no comparable level of disease surveillance and carcass recovery in other wildlife populations.
+Statistical analyses by the age and sex of carcasses would be questionable because a large proportion of the deceased animals were of unknown age or sex; however, assessing such data is valuable because we know of no comparable level of disease surveillance and carcass recovery in other wildlife populations.
 Positivity for CDV spanned across age classes and was highest among adults, in itself not an indication of age-biased transmission or mortality because adults make a large proportion of the Ethiopian wolf population (48).
-When compared with single CDV outbreaks in Ethiopian wolves, these concurrent outbreaks were still unusual in the proportion of adult deaths recorded (47% adult mortality averaged across 2 subpopulations, compared with 34% during CDV outbreak in 2006 and 39% in 2010).
+When compared with single CDV outbreaks in Ethiopian wolves, these concurrent outbreaks were still unusual in the proportion of adult deaths recorded (47% adult mortality averaged across 2 subpopulations, compared with 34% during a CDV outbreak in 2006 and 39% in 2010).
 Subadult mortality rate was comparatively lower, 77% average, compared with 83% in the 2006 CDV outbreak and 87% in 2010.
 Although fatalities could not always be assigned to infections by rabies virus or CDV, high adult mortality is ultimately expected to reduce the capacity for recovery of this population (48) because it is more likely to lead to the extinction of a pack (48).
 The mortality rate among female wolves is higher than expected, given that there are more males in the populations we studied, which can also slow down population growth by limiting the effective population size.

 In conclusion, this study highlights the risk to susceptible populations of threatened carnivores from concurrent infection from multiple pathogens.
 CDV and rabies viruses can strike at the same time and have a large effect even in a population that has partial vaccination coverage.
 Vaccination strategies using multivalent rabies/CDV vaccines should be favored when possible, in light of the possibility of concurrent outbreaks; the simultaneous impact of both diseases should be included in future models of vaccination programs and extinction risk of susceptible endangered populations.
 Existing models applied to Ethiopian wolf populations should be updated to integrate more and new information on potential multiple hosts of CDV, acquired immunity (49) and effectiveness of ongoing oral rabies vaccinations (50).
 The case of the Ethiopian wolf highlights the need for effective monitoring of endangered wildlife populations at risk for co-infections so that concurrent outbreaks are detected and their true impacts assessed accurately and incorporated into models to avoid underestimating the risk for extinction from disease.